-In line with our SMSC, PSHCE and RE Policies, pupils have opportunities to explore, experience, understand and celebrate diversity, for example, special assemblies and celebrations, promoting community cohesion through involvement with other local schools and initiatives e.g. Pyramid projects, twinning projects, intergenerational projects, links with local Madressahs, mosque/church visits and visits from religious leaders, and within the wider global community e.g. British Council Connecting Classrooms projects.
+In line with our SMSC, PSHCE and RE Policies, pupils have opportunities to explore, experience, understand and celebrate diversity, for example, special assemblies and celebrations, promoting community cohesion through involvement with other local schools and initiatives e.g. Pyramid projects, twinning projects, intergenerational projects, links with local Madressahs, mosque/church visits and visits from religious leaders.